Japan · August

 Is August a good time to visit Hiroshima?

 August is one of the tougher months to visit Hiroshima.
-26-32°C, very hot and humid with high chances of typhoons. — High risk of typhoons causing travel disruptions; extreme heat is common.
+25-32°C, very hot, humid, and prone to typhoons — High risk of typhoons causing travel disruptions; extreme heat.

 What makes August worth visiting